johnalison/obsidian-notes/Journal/15 February 2025 Saturday.md

 - Testing on **cmslpc336**
 	- `source .ci-workflows/synthetic-dataset-closure.sh `
 - Still see high FvT values
-- Running the evaluation on the synthetic data
+- Running the evaluation on the synthetic data ... works
+- Added cut for passFvT5 and 50
+- running the data with the FvT cuts
+- running on  **cmslpc336**

 Did REU comments